 Are you looking for a vortex model paint mixer?
 Vortex model paint mixers are a specialized tool for miniature and modeling hobbyists.
 Are vortex mixers worth it for miniature painting?
 Vortex mixers have some major advantages for scale modelers, miniature painters, and artists.
 Vortex mixers, or vortexers are simple devices that transfer energy from a rotating rubber “cup” into the fluid of a container, creating a vortex.
 The result is a powerful mixing action that works fast without any manual effort.

-In this article, I provide you with some interesting tidbits and tips for using vortex mixers, and review the Four E’s Scientific Vortex Mixer for mixing model paint (you can skip to the review).
+In this article, I provide you with some interesting tidbits and tips for using vortex mixers, and review the Four E’s Scientific Vortex Mixer for mixing model paint.

 RELATED: TOP 5 VORTEX MIXERS FOR MODEL PAINTS